OASR obtains older adults self-reports of diverse

 improve assessment in contexts such as: psychiatric and

 care and evaluation of functioning following events such

 life changes, such as loss of a loved one, moves to retirement

 communities, assisted living, and nursing homes; and evaluations

 before and after planned changes and interventions.

-helpful is to have forms completed at regular intervals,
+is especially helpful to have forms completed at regular

-such as 2 months, to determine if functioning is improving,
+intervals, such as 2 months, to determine whether functioning

 Adult (OASR/60-90+& OABCL/60-90+) Scales